 Navigate this tutorial using the tabs inside the box.

-E-books are online books which are not physically located in our Library.
+Ebooks are online books which are not physically located in our Library.
 Rather, the Library purchases online access to them through the web.
-The Trent Library currently has access to about 300,000 e-books.
+The Trent Library has access to hundreds of thousands of ebooks and almost all new books purchased are ebooks.

-When you connect to an e-book purchased by the Library, you only use it temporarily, which is different than owning your own copy.
-You normally use the book through the publisher's website, rather than downloading it.
+When you connect to an ebook purchased by the Library, you only use it temporarily, which is different than owning your own copy.
+You often view the book through the publisher's website, rather than downloading it.

 Increasingly, more publishers are offering the option to download a book to your own device, for a limited time.
 These books require software such as "Adobe Digital Editions" in order to read them.